 TriMet's LIFT Program is committed to providing safe and reliable service to all customers, while putting TriMet's resources to best use.
 The LIFT Program does not discriminate on any basis in providing its services to eligible customers.
 Under ADA regulations, however, TriMet may refuse or suspend LIFT service to individuals who engage in violent, seriously disruptive or illegal conduct.

-Below is a summary of the conduct that may result in a service refusal or suspension, but LIFT riders should familiarize themselves with the complete policies and procedures.
+Below is a summary of the conduct that may result in a service refusal or suspension.

 Refusal of service